confluentinc/examples/multiregion/docs/multiregion.rst

    - Any observers automatically promoted in ``under-min-isr-promotion`` and ``under-replicated-promotion`` are automatically demoted once the ``west`` region is restored.
-Note: Leader election is not required for this demotion process, it will happen as soon as the failed region is restored.
+Leader election is not required for this demotion process, it will happen as soon as the failed region is restored.

 .. note::